liesnikov/extensible-elaborator/paper/main.md

 [^list-solvers]: In the prototype we implement a subset of all unification rules, here are they listed: identityPlugin, propagateMetasEqPlugin, reduceLeftPlugin, reduceRightPlugin, leftMetaPlugin, rightMetaPlugin, typeConstructorPlugin, typeConstructorWithMetasPlugin, piEqInjectivityPlugin, tyEqInjectivityPlugin, consInjectivityPlugin, typeInjectivityPlugin, unificationStartMarker, unificationEndMarker

-[^code-note]: The code shown above and in the rest of the paper is close to the actual implementation, but has been simplified for presentation purposes.
+[^code-note]: The code shown above and in the rest of the paper is close to the actual implementation, but has been simplified for presentation purposes. `HandlerType a` and `SolverType a` both morally correspond to `(ConstraintF cs) -> SolverMonad Bool`.

 ## Implementation of the solvers and unification details ## {#sec:solvers-implementation}